 Meet Simon Breakspear

 Dr Simon Breakspear is a researcher, advisor and speaker on educational leadership, policy and change.
-He is a Research Fellow at the Gonski Institute at UNSW, where he leads the education data lab.
+He is a Research Fellow at the Gonski Institute at UNSW.
 Over the last decade his speaking and leadership development work has given him the opportunity to work with over 100,000 educators across 10 countries.

 Simon develops frameworks and tools that make evidence-based ideas actionable and easy to understand.
-His Improvers Academy program enables school leadership teams across Australia to effectively implement for impact within their unique educational context.
+His AGILE SCHOOL LEADERSHIP program enables school leadership teams across Australia to effectively implement for impact within their unique educational context.
 Simon’s innovative approach to teacher professional learning, Teaching Sprints, is used by thousands of educators across the planet to enhance their expertise and engage with relevant research evidence.

 Simon is a trusted strategic advisor to educational system leaders in the areas of policy implementation, school leadership development and evidence-informed practice.
 He serves as an advisor to the NSW Department of Education School Leadership Institute, the Australia Institute for Teaching and School Leadership (AITSL) and the Ontario Principals’ Council international school leadership program.
 He is also a Fellow of WISE.